-This public lecture series seeks to share our knowledge and love of science with the wider community, engaging them in current research and empowering them to ask questions and take actions for a better world.
+This public event series shares our knowledge and love of science with the wider community, engaging them in current research and empowering them to ask questions and take actions for a better world.

 The Faculty of Science is proud to share leading research, discoveries and insights with our community.
 We hope to spark discussion and debate and ignite curiosity about how science can improve our lives and our environment.
 Moira O'Bryan, Dean of Science